chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 </tbody></table>
 <br>

-Only fields defined in the [schema](./schema.md/#uns-dataset-metadata) are transferred from the AnnData to the Suerat object:
+Only fields defined in the [schema](./schema.md/#uns-dataset-metadata) are transferred from the AnnData to the Seurat object:

 <table><tbody>